Manuel Baldizón: Political career

 He was elected to the Congress for the National Advancement Party (PAN) in 2003, but joined the National Unity of Hope (UNE) of Álvaro Colom in 2006.
 Baldizón was re-elected as a Congressman in 2007.
 He defected from the governing UNE in 2009 and founded the LIDER party.
 In the 2011 general election, Manuel Baldizón was a presidential candidate.
 His running mate was Raquel Blandón, ex-wife of former president Vinicio Cerezo.
 In the first round on 11 September, he won 1,004,215 votes (22.68%) and qualified for the runoff on 6 November.
 However he was defeated by the retired general Otto Pérez Molina of the Patriotic Party in this second turn, winning 1,980,819 votes (46.26%).

 On 3 May 2015 Baldizón was named the presidential candidate for LIDER for the 2015 elections.

 He is accused of receiving money from Odebrecht.
 The Brazilian construction company has admitted to paying multi-million dollar bribes to public officials in multiple countries to in order to win public contracts.
-In January 2018, he was detained in Miami in response to an Interpol arrest warrant on graft charges, and will face extradition proceedings.
+In January 2018, he was detained in Miami in response to an Interpol arrest warrant on graft charges.

+He was convicted of conspiracy to commit money laundering, and served 28 months in a federal prison.
+Baldizón was removed from the United States on October 5th, where custody was transferred to authorities in Guatemala.

 Personal life

-Manuel Baldizón is married to Rosa Maria Vargas de Baldizón, and has two children.
-In 2011, during his presidential election campaign, his family was threatened by people claiming to be members of Los Zetas.
+Manuel Baldizón is married to Rosa María Vargas de Baldizón and has two children, Manuel Antonio and Jorge Eduardo.
+During his 2011 presidential campaign, his family was reportedly threatened by people claiming to be members of Los Zetas.
+In later years, his two sons became involved in Guatemalan politics, including through the Cambio political party.